Diagnose cloud computers

 3. In the top navigation bar, select a region.

 4. On the Cloud Computer Monitoring page, select the Cloud Computers tab.
-In the Actions column for the target cloud computer, click Diagnosis.
+Find the target cloud computer and click Diagnosis in the Actions column.

 5. On the Diagnosis tab, click Start Diagnosis.

-6. On the Start Diagnosis page, configure the following parameters and click OK.
+6. In the Start Diagnosis panel, configure the following parameters and click OK.

 Parameter